GTMStack

 Competitive Advantage Shifts to Operations

-When everyone has access to the same AI capabilities, competitive advantage will not come from having better AI.
-It will come from having better-configured operations — more thoughtful workflows, cleaner data, smarter automation logic, and faster iteration cycles.
+When everyone has access to the same AI capabilities, competitive advantage won’t come from having better AI.
+It’ll come from having better-configured operations.
+More thoughtful workflows, cleaner data, smarter automation logic, and faster iteration cycles.
 The GTM engineer role will become the most strategically important position on the go-to-market team.

 Getting Started: From Traditional to Lean

-If you are running a traditional GTM team and want to move toward the small-team model, here is a practical starting point.
+If you’re running a traditional GTM team and want to move toward the small-team model, here’s a practical starting point.

 Audit your workflows.
 For every task your GTM team performs, ask: does this require human judgment, or is it execution that could be automated?
 Be honest.
-Most teams find that 50 to 60 percent of their daily activities are automatable.
+We found that most teams identify 50-60% of their daily activities as automatable once they look honestly.

 Consolidate your tools.
 Fewer tools means less coordination overhead, better data consistency, and more effective AI.
-Aim to reduce your stack by at least 40 percent.
+Aim to reduce your stack by at least 40%.
+See our guide to choosing the right GTM tech stack for a framework.

 Hire for versatility.
 The small-team model requires people who can work across traditional functional boundaries.
 Look for GTM generalists with technical aptitude rather than narrow specialists.